laurafleming-1022/laurafleming-1022.github.io/_pages/faqs.md

 Q: Why are you named “Lotus Blossom Reiki?”

 A: Many Buddhists bow as a form of greeting.
 This has different meanings for different people.
 One meaning is that the hands represent a beautiful lotus blossom, which we are offering as a gift to the other person.
 Another meaning is that one hand represents the mind, and one hand represents the body, and we are bringing them together.
-To me, a lotus represents the beautiful gift of bringing your mind and body together, offering your true presence as a gift to yourself and those around you.
+To me, a lotus represents the beautiful gift of bringing your mind and body together, offering your true presence to yourself and those around you.

 Q: Why is a virtual Reiki session less expensive than an in-person session?